 Treasure baskets or busy boxes are another sensory activity but with large, safe objects kids can explore on their own.
 You don’t have to buy toys.
 Just use items from around the house.
 My little one hasn’t gotten to this stage yet but I love how practical and simple the idea is.

 My little one has just started to like peek a boo.
 What about a peek a boo board?

-I tried this play dough sensory bag with my niece when she turned one and she had fun squishing it.
+I tried this with my niece when she turned one and she had fun squishing it.
 Her older sister who was three enjoyed it too.
 So what’s nice about sensory activities is that kids of all ages enjoy them.

 This is just a sampling of all the fun you can have with your little one.

 Which activities did you think your little one will enjoy the most?